Hotel Shanker

-This hotel is now a reputed address in Kathmandu, Nepal.
 Online booking at the official site was started for tourists since 2004.
 The hotel won the Trip Advisor Travelers' choice awards for the years 2013 and 2014 in the top hotels category.

 Background and history

 At the turn of the 19th century, Gen. Jit Shumsher Rana, brother of HH Sri Tin Maharaja Bhir Shumsher Jung Bahadur Rana, hired architect Kumar Narsingh Rana to build this palace.
 The exteriors were fashioned in neoclassical style and the interiors were done as per European tastes of the time.
 The construction was completed in 1894 A.D.